Mutual credit

+Simulation of an exchange between three participants within a mutual credit system over a period of 80 years.

 "Mutual credit" (sometimes called "multilateral barter" or "credit clearing") is a term mostly used in the field of complementary currencies to describe a common, usually small-scale, endogenous money system.

 In a mutual credit system, creditors and debtors are the same people lending to each other.
 Transactions are recorded on a ledger, and a given individual or firm's balance is the sum of all their transactions positive or negative.
 All participants start with a balance of zero, and earn credits by selling goods or services, and can purchase goods or services by going into debt (but only to a set limit, based on what they can offer to other participants in the network.)

 Economics

 Once a common unit of account is agreed upon, and the extent to which members can draw credit is limited, a mutual credit system resembles a money system in which currency is created and destroyed with every transaction.